msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 ## Difference of AdaBoost, Gradient Boost and XGBoost

-Both AdaBoost and Gradient Boosting build weak learners in a sequential fashion.
+Both AdaBoost and Gradient Boosting build weak learners in a `sequential fashion`.
 Originally, AdaBoost was designed in such a way that at every step the **sample distribution was adapted to put more weight on misclassified samples and less weight on correctly classified samples.** The final prediction is a weighted average of all the weak learners, where more weight is placed on stronger learners.

 AdaBoost can also be expressed as in terms of the more general framework of `additive models` with a particular loss function (the exponential loss) [_chapter 10 in (Hastie) ESL_].
 AdaBoost.M1 (Algorithm 10.1, from the book) is equivalent to forward stagewise additive modeling (Algorithm 10.2) using the loss function